Dirlandets/decorator_for_running_async_functions/README.md

 # Decorator for ruuning async functions
 This decorator runs async function like sync function by running it in event loop.
 I created it when I start to use asyncio and aiohttp.
-And try to test it by unittest...
+And tryed to test it by unittest...

 Examples: